FabianPlum/MoCapReader/README.md

 <img src=images/21.JPG width="600">

-Once your mesh is in the desired position, lined up with its respective keypoints, all that is left to do is **parent** the mesh to the armature.
+Once your mesh is in the desired position, lined up with its respective keypoints, all that is left to do is **parent** the mesh to the Armature.
 The order is important:

 1. **Left click** the mesh
-2. Hold **shift** and **Left click** the armature
+2. Hold **shift** and **Left click** the Armature
 3. Press **ctrl + P** and **Armature Deform** > **With Automatic Weights**

 <img src=images/22.JPG width="600">